mmastrac/adventure/README.md

 The game itself is incredibly difficult and unforgiving.
 Enjoy!

+## Playing

-You can play a pre-compiled version of the game here: http://grack.com/demos/adventure/
+Web: You can play a pre-compiled version of the game here: http://grack.com/demos/adventure/

+CLI: You can run this from the command-line using `deno run jsr:@mmastrac/adventure`